OwlRepo/FLUTTER_SimpleCounter_Provider/README.md

 # SimpleCounter

-A Flutter project that uses package:provider.
+A Flutter project that shows how to use package:provider in the simplest way.

 ## Getting Started